pdqcom/QA-SDET-Test/README.md

 1. Find a few of the bugs we have purposely created in TODO MVC and submit bug reports for each using GitHub issues on your personal repo.
 2. Complete Playwright tests in the tests>todo.spec.ts You may create new folders for any organization you prefer.
 Keep a focus on Page Object Model layout while creating these test.
-3. Write a couple of test cases using the product requirements detailed below.
+3. Write at least 2 -3 test cases using the product requirements detailed below.
+4. Wrap it all together by creating a PowerShell function that creates the app, runs the tests, and gives a result.

 ## Submission Details
 1. To keep your work private from other applicants, pull this repo and create a [mirror](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) in your personal GitHub account
 2. Add your changes to the Playwright tests, and bugs reported in your Github issues
-3. When you are ready to share, invite nate8282, sowardskimberly, matthewstclaire, GibbyPDQ, michael-nishiguchi, Nickjgniklu, sstodd7532, and gaiabeatrice to your repo.
+3. When you are ready to share, invite nate8282, sowardskimberly, matthewstclaire, shalyn-coker, michael-nishiguchi, sstodd7532, and gena-pdq to your repo.
 Send an email to Jenna letting her know you are ready to have your work reviewed

 ## Set up TODO MVC